patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> To keep things simple for those guides, everything is added to the same shared package.
-When developing a real application, we recommend splitting the shared code in multiple standalone packages to maximise dependency segregation, improve cohesion and minimize the scope of a package update.
+> To keep things simple, in this step and the upcoming steps, every shared assets will be added to a single shared package.
+When developing a real application, we recommend splitting shared assets in multiple standalone packages to maximise dependency segregation, improve cohesion and minimize the scope of a package update.

-👉 Create the new shared project and add the session TS type.
+👉 First, create the new shared project and add the `Session` TS type.

 ```ts
 // shared - session.ts